Frequently Asked Questions

 • Hearing God’s voice is much like any relationship; the more you get to know someone, the easier it becomes to recognize their voice.
 In your relationship with God, this understanding primarily comes through His Word, the Bible.
 Jesus, as the perfect representation of God (Hebrews 1:3), provides direct insight into God’s character.
 Studying the nature and messages of Jesus helps us better understand God the Father.

 To hear God’s voice clearly, it is necessary to fellowship with Him regularly.
 The Bible is a primary way God communicates, offering guidance and revealing His will.
 Prayer also plays a crucial role; as you pray, listen for His responses.
 God often speaks through quiet impressions or insights during these times of communication.
 God communicates in various ways, though many Christians mistakenly focus on hearing an audible voice.
-While God can speak this way, this is more of an exception than the norm.
+While God can speak this way, this is more of an exception rather than the norm.

 It’s important to recognize that there are many voices we might hear, and not all of them are from God.
 Misinterpreting these voices can have detrimental effects.
 Distinguishing God's voice from others requires intimate knowledge of Him, which can only be developed through consistent fellowship with His Word.